Guide to children’s participation in decisions about their health

 As stated already, according to the UN Convention, all children have the right to receive appropriate information and to express their views.
 The Convention makes no distinction based on age.

-Other domestic legislations do not explicitly refer to the right of children to receive information, and/or to participate in decision-making, in the area of healthcare specifically.
+Some domestic legislations do not refer to the right of children to receive information, and/or to participate in decision-making, in the area of healthcare specifically.

 National legislations of Member States generally reflect the fact that, in research settings, the refusal of a child to participate may not be overruled.